Lacey Sturm: Other work

 Sturm has a role in the Billy Graham Evangelistic Association's worldwide video, The Cross, released in November 2013.
 Lecrae and Sturm shared the video in honor of Graham's 95th birthday.
 She sings the final song: "Mercy Tree".
 An accompanying album, My Hope, on which Sturm has two songs, "The Reason" and "Mercy Tree", was released.

 Sturm has previously been involved with Hot Topic, modeling for their clothing line LOVEsick.

 She was also featured as a solo performer in Franklin Graham's "Rock the Lakes", "Rock the Range", and "Rock the River" evangelistic tours throughout mid-August and late September 2011 where she gave her testimony and sang two songs – a self-written song entitled "The Reason", and an acoustic version of "Born Again" by Third Day.
 Sturm performed at most "Rock the Lakes" and "Rock the River" events again in 2012.

 Shortly after giving birth to her second son in August 2013, Sturm embarked on a nationwide speaking tour with Nick Hall of PULSE, a Twin Cities-based nonprofit organization.
 The ResetMovement is described on their website as empowering a generation to live fully for Jesus.

 The Whosoevers

 The Whosoevers is a group of other alternative rock/nu metal musicians that offer public speech ceremonies.
 The organization was founded in 2009 as a collaboration between Sonny Sandoval, Ryan Ries and Brian "Head" Welch with the intent to positively impact the youth generation interested in music, skateboarding and art culture.
 Ambassadors include Sturm, Annie Lobert, freestyle motocross athlete Ronnie Faisst, and lead singer of the band Islander Mikey Carvajal.

 Books

 In September 2014, Sturm published her first book, an autobiography, titled The Reason: How I Discovered a Life Worth Living.

-It was announced in March 2016 that her second book titled The Mystery: Finding Love in a World of Broken Lovers would be available in October 2016.
+Subsequently, she published The Mystery: Finding Love in a World of Broken Lovers in October 2016 and The Return: Reflections on Loving God Back in May 2018.